semasuka/blog/_posts/2019-02-10-list-in-python.md

     [244, 66, 60, 55, 44, 44, 33, 23, 22, 17, 13, 6]

-Surprised? huh? let me explain what is happening here, we have assigned random_num to random_num_2 and then we have sorted random_num_2 in a reversed order by using reverse=True as a parameter in the sort function.
-Now comes the confusing part, when we print we print the random_num_2 we can see that the list is now reversed as expected, but when we print random_num we also found out that it is also reversed? but why?
+Surprised?
+Huh?
+Let me explain what is happening here, we have assigned random_num to random_num_2, and then we have sorted random_num_2 in a reversed order by using reverse=True as a parameter in the sort function.
+Now comes the confusing part, when we print we print the random_num_2 we can see that the list is now reversed as expected, but when we print random_num we also found out that it is also reversed?
+But why?

-well, the answer is that random_num and random_num_2 are pointing to the same list in a computer memory, so any function that is applied to the list affects random_num and random_num_2 since they basically refer to the same object.
+well, the answer is that random_num and random_num_2 are pointing to the same list in computer memory, so any function that is applied to the list affects random_num and random_num_2 since they refer to the same object.

 Let's test again using the "is" keyword to see they refer to the same list in memory.